 The Brandeis School of Law maintains two computer labs for the exclusive use of its students, faculty and staff.
 The labs are located on the first floor and in the basement of the Law Library.
-Each lab features eleven computer workstations, one Westlaw printer, one Lexis-Nexis printer, and one network printer.
-There are also dedicated laptop printers located outside the first floor lab and in the classroom wing outside room LL75.
+Each lab features eleven computer workstations, one Lexis-Nexis printer, and one network printer.
+Two additional printers are also located outside the first floor lab and in the classroom wing outside room 175 for wireless printing from students' laptop computers.

-Lab computers and printers are maintained by the law school IT Department.
+The Brandeis School of Law IT Department maintains lab computers and printers.
 Computer lab users may not modify, or attempt to modify, any hardware or software, including installing applications.
-Computer lab users should not attempt to remedy or repair computer problems, clear printer jams, etc., themselves; and instead should report problems as soon as possible to the IT Help Desk:
+Computer lab users should not themselves attempt to remedy or repair computer problems, clear printer jams, etc. Instead, report problems as soon as possible to the IT Help Desk:

-Room 119 502-852-2560 uofllawit@louisville.edu www.law.louisville.edu/it/helpdesk
+Room 119 502-852-2560 uofllawit@louisville.edu louisville.edu/law/intranet/it/helpdesk

-Computer lab users are expected to be considerate of other lab users by keeping conversation and noise to a minimum and not viewing Web pages, images, videos, or audio recordings that may be offensive to others.
+Computer lab users should be considerate of other lab users by keeping conversation and noise to a minimum and not viewing web or multimedia contact that may be offensive to others.

-Violation of this policy may result in loss of the use of computer lab resources, including printing.
+Violation of this policy by students may result in loss of the use of computer lab resources, including printing.
+Violations of this policy or University acceptable use policies may also result in additional sanctions.